-The Monoclor™ chloramine management system generates a constant and reliable chloramine residual within the reservoir by creating a homogeneous mixture, introducing chemicals rationally and monitoring the equilibrium with control logic in real time.
-The system accomplishes all of this with no moving parts or electrical equipment within the reservoir.
+The Monoclor® RCS chloramine management system generates a constant and reliable chloramine residual within the reservoir by creating a homogeneous mixture, introducing chemicals rationally and monitoring the equilibrium with control logic in real time.
+SmartBoost® systems accomplish the same result for distribution systems that utilize free chlorine residuals.
+These systems accomplish all of this automatically with many on-line reporting and alarm options.

-The Tank Shark® mixer transfers its applied motive energy to the mass of water in the reservoir, placing it in motion.
-The nozzle motive energy functions to move colder water from the base of the reservoir up to and on top of the warmer stratified layers.
-This thermal disruption causes additional mixing beyond the energy associated with the nozzle itself.
+Tank Shark® or PAX mixers transfer motive energy to the mass of water in the reservoir, placing it in motion and ensuring a fully mixed vessel.
+Mixers move colder dense water from the base of the reservoir up to and on top of the warmer stratified layers.
+In addition to removing temperature stratification which can hinder consistent disinfectant residual distribution, a fully mixed tank ensures accurate process feedback control in the dynamic environment of a water storage tank.
 Chemical injection occurs in the violent area of the nozzle discharge allowing for complete mixing and distribution of the applied chemicals.

-If the residual drops below a predetermined set point, chlorine and/or ammonia are injected into the upward flowing stream of water for dilution and mixing within the tank volume.
-The Monoclor™ process is completely compatible with gas chlorine, hypochlorite and onsite generated hypochlorite.
-When chloramine delivery is a requirement, Liquid Ammonium Sulphate, LAS, is the feedstock of choice.
+If the disinfectant residual drops below a predetermined set point, chlorine and/or ammonia are injected into the upward flowing stream of water for dilution and mixing within the tank volume.
+Sophisticated dosing and analyzing algorithms assess the position of the homogeneous tank chemistry on the breakpoint curve and make the correct reagent dosing decisions.
+The Monoclor® RCS process is completely compatible with gas chlorine, bulk hypochlorite and on-site generated sodium hypochlorite.
+When chloramine delivery is a requirement, liquid ammonium sulphate (LAS) is the feedstock of choice.

-More information on Monoclor™ can be found in the Monoclor™ Brochure.
+More information on Monoclor® RCS can be found in the Monoclor® RCS Brochure.